-Committees Functions Appeals Committee To hear and determine all appeals except those which by statute require to be determined by a separate body, e.g. social services appeals Audit Committee Matters relating to governance, and overseeing the audit, risk management and financial statement process Personnel Committee Appointment of Directors and Statutory Officers Local Government Pension Scheme To agree at a strategic level all matters relating to the Council's employees Governance Committee Matters relating to ethics, standards and governance To review and recommend changes to the Constitution Member Development Scrutiny Committees To scrutinise the work of the Council, its Committees and the Cabinet To scrutinise the work of other organisations in accordance with national legislation and good practice To scrutinise NHS services.
+Committees Functions Appeals Committee To hear and determine all appeals except those which by statute require to be determined by a separate body, e.g. social services appeals Audit Committee Matters relating to governance, and overseeing the audit, risk management and financial statement process Personnel Committee Appointment of Executive Directors, Directors and Statutory Officers and appeals, disciplinary action and grievances as set out in the Officer Employment Procedure Rules Local Government Pension Scheme To agree at a strategic level all matters relating to the Council's employees Governance Committee Matters relating to ethics, standards and governance To review and recommend changes to the Constitution Member Development Scrutiny Committees To scrutinise the work of the Council, its Committees and the Cabinet To scrutinise the work of other organisations in accordance with national legislation and good practice To scrutinise NHS services.